kdwils/blog/content/posts/ci-and-argocd.md

 author = "Kyle Wilson"
-title = "Deploying applications to my cluster using Github Actions and ArgoCD" date = "2023-04-25" description = "Check out how I created a reusable github action for building, pushing, and signing docker image.
-ArgoCD then syncs changes to my homelab." summary = "Check out how I created a reusable github action for building, pushing, and signing docker image.
+title = "Deploying applications to my cluster using Github Actions and ArgoCD" date = "2023-04-25" description = "Check out how I created a reusable github action for building, pushing, and signing docker images.
+ArgoCD then syncs changes to my homelab." summary = "Check out how I created a reusable github action for building, pushing, and signing docker images.
 ArgoCD then syncs changes to my homelab." tags = [
     "github actions",
     "argocd",